exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 ## Create a Repository

 The generic adapter loads the document type implementations using a service loader.
-By that, you can implement your document type in a different repository and simply also add it's jar in the `CREATE ADAPTER SCRIPT` command.
+By that, you can implement your document type in a different repository and simply add its jar in the `CREATE ADAPTER SCRIPT` command.

 ## The Document Node Interface